umass-ml4ed/code-edit-representation/README.md

 # High-level TO DO
-* Prepare the data
+* Prepare the data to include boundary cases for negative examples
-* Prepare the model
+* Prepare the model (first version ready)
+* Do the gradient accumulation
 * Train
 * Test
 * What is omegaConf?